jooeun/100-days-of-code/log.md

 **Today's Progress**:
 - Tutorial: spent a looong time going through.. not much? small UI tweak and dealing with preventing infinite loop in updating state from response data in componentUpdate(), post-ing request to a URL (which is also a use of a class-based component not as a container).
 Finally a bit about interceptors for axios.
 - Personal project: realized the error of my ways with how I thought about (and consequently) named my first component.
 Started off the containing component as a container, but moved to another component for now.
 Started writing tests and got lost in the woods.
 I pushed way too far and now I feel physically sick.

+### Day 18 (T12 + C9): September 25, 2018

+**Today's Progress**:
+- Tutorial: Pivoted to learn some sql.
+Wanted to get to window functions, but it was good to go over the basics.
+Hopefully I retain at least some of the ideas/patterns for using aggregations, joins, subqueries well...
+- Personal project: Thought I was only going to get through the tutorial portion of the day, so really happy to have spent time on it.
+Wrapped up the components because I was getting too hung up on the testing (I'll make sure to come back to them, though), then went on to actually teasing out the domain models a bit, tried to make it idiomatic to Typescript, but who knows.
+Will probably put it up for code review to reddit or something later.

+**Thoughts**: I can't tell if this is a good thing that I can't seem to stop once I get going.
+My sleep and health is not liking me doing this...